webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Works-Miracles.md

 ---
 aliases:
-  - Works Miracles
+- "Works Miracles"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Works Miracles
-collection: Foci
-kind: Compendium
 ---

 ## Works Miracles
 You can heal others with a touch, alter time to help others, and are generally beloved by everyone.